moormonkey/MovementReminder/README.md

 - Custom flags for altering DisableSchedule
 - Custom-made Romaji to Hiragana converter for my quizzes
 - "override" when you don't know an answer
+- **WARNING** You will need a file called "JapaneseQuiz.txt" and one called "DisableSchedule.txt" next to (in the same folder as) MovementReminder.py, even if you don't plan on learning Japanese or disabling the program.
+If you want to use the program differently, edit the code yourself ;)

 ## Use
 In general, MovementReminder.py should be ran alone, with the command `py <filepath>` where `filepath` is the path to where MovementReminder.py is located on the computer (for example, "C:\Users\Owner\Downloads\MovementReminder.py").
 For other purposes, flags can be appended to the end of this command.
 See the next section for more information.